3. 10,000 BCE The Agricultural Revolution: A great mistake?

 The Agricultural Revolution allowed humanity to evolve from hunter gather societies to societies capable of building advanced and enormous civilizations, but did we lose more than we gained?
 Maybe.
 Women became slaves to the grind stone, health declined, and hierarchies established gender norms that lasted millennia.
 Birth rates improved, surpluses of food, and everything considered modern evolved from the agricultural revolution.
 Weighing it all-- it's hard to say whether this was revolutionary for women.

-Historian, Jared Diamond, argued, “Farming may have encouraged inequality between the sexes, as well.
+Historian, Jared Diamond, argues, “Farming may have encouraged inequality between the sexes, as well.
 Freed from the need to transport their babies during a nomadic existence,and under pressure to produce more hands to till the fields, farming women tended to have more frequent pregnancies than their hunter-gatherer counterparts- with consequent drains on their health.
 Among the Chilean mummies, for example, more women than men had bone lesions from infectious disease.”

 Furthermore, settling so many people in one place led to a build-up of human and animal waste, spreading diseases such as parasites, infections, and viruses.
 Pests too small to block out with fences, such as rats and mice, were attracted to stored food.
 The growth of rodent populations attracted predators such as wild cats and dogs, leading to the domestication of those animals.